bharath6s/selenium-login-automation/README.md

 ## How to Run
 1. Clone the repository
 2. Open the project in Eclipse
-3. Run OrangeHRMLoginTest.java as Java Application
+3. Run LoginTest.java as Java Application